-This section describes the steps required to configure Session Manager to connect to Avaya SBCE and forward calls to Communication Manager.
-It is assumed that Session Manager has been installed and configured for other connectivity and is out with the scope of this document.
-All configuration was done via Avaya Aura® System Manager web interface.
+This section describes the steps required to configure Session Manager to connect to Session Border Controller for Enterprise and forward calls to Communication Manager.
+It is assumed that Session Manager has been installed and configured and this configuration is therefore out with the scope of this document.
+All configuration was done via the Avaya Aura® System Manager web interface.

 7.1.
-Log in to System Manager
+Log into System Manager